anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 If the extension describes the behavior of an RDAP query using that path to return a new RDAP object classs, the JSON names are not required to be prepended with the extension identifier as described in (#child_json_values).
-However, the extension MUST define the value for the `objectClassName` string (which is used by clients to evaluate the type of the response), and that value MUST be prepended with the extension identifier in the same manner as would be required for JSON names (to avoid collisions with object classes defined in other extensions).
+However, the extension MUST define the value for the `objectClassName` string which is used by clients to evaluate the type of the response., To avoid collisions with object classes defined in other extensions, the value for the `objectClassName` MUST either be prepended with the extension identifier or be the extension identifier in cases where the extension defines only one object class.

     {
       "rdapConformance" : [
         "rdap_level_0",
         "lunarNIC"
       ],
-      "objectClassName" : "lunarNIC_author",
+      "objectClassName" : "lunarNIC author",
       "author" :
       {
         "firstInitial": "R",